Documentation

 Daily/Weekly/Monthly Rollups

-Automatically generated summaries showing activity patterns, emotional trends, accomplishments, and AI-spotted insights.
+Automatically generated summaries showing activity patterns, accomplishments, and AI-spotted insights.

 Photo Context View